Eavelend History, Family Crest & Coats of Arms

-England in the wave of migration after the Norman Conquest of 1066.
+The ancestors of the Eavelend family brought their name to England in the wave of migration after the Norman Conquest of 1066.
 They lived in Surrey.
 The name, however, derives from the family's place of residence prior to the Norman Conquest of England in 1066, Ivelyn, in Calvados, Normandy.
+The Magni Rotuli Scaccarii Normanniae noted Roger Ivelin, Normandy 1198.

 Early Origins of the Eavelend family